Obtaining Pseudo-inverse Solutions With MINRES: Pseudo-inverse solutions in MINRES

 The MINRES method is shown in \cref{alg:MINRES}.
 Recall that for a Hermitian matrix $ \AA \in \herm^{\dn \times \dn} $ and a right-hand side vector $ \bb \in \comp^{\dn} $, the $ t\th $ iteration of MINRES for solving \cref{eq:least_squares} can be written as

 where $ t \leq g $ and the grade $ g $ is defined as in \cref{def:grade_b}; see \cite{paige1975solution,liu2022minres} for more details.
 When $ \bb \in \rg{\AA} $, it can be easily shown that MINRES returns the pseudo-inverse solution of \cref{eq:least_squares}, \cite{choi2011minres}.
 However, when $ \bb \notin \rg{\AA} $, the situation is more complicated.
 In such settings, as long as $ \rg{\AA} \subseteq \mathcal{K}_{g}(\AA, \bb) $, the final iterate of MINRES satisfies the properties \cref{eq:pi_1,eq:pi_2,eq:pi_3} in \cref{def:pinverse}, otherwise one can only guarantee \cref{eq:pi_2,eq:pi_3}; see, e.g., \cite[Theorem 2.27]{choi2006iterative}.
 To obtain a solution that satisfies all four properties of the pseudo-inverse, Choi et al., \cite{choi2011minres}, provide an algorithm, called MINRES-QLP.
-However, not only is MINRES-QLP rather complicated to implement, but it also demands roughly an extra $ 50\% $ flops per iteration compared to MINRES.
+However, not only is MINRES-QLP rather complicated to implement, but it also demands more computations per iteration compared to MINRES.

 Our goal in this section is to obtain the pseudo-inverse solution of \cref{eq:least_squares} with minimal additional costs and alterations to the MINRES algorithm.
-Before doing so, we first restate a simple and well-known result for solutions of the least squares problem \cref{eq:least_squares}; the proof of Lemma \ref{lemma:MINRES_solve_exactly} can be found in, e.g., \cite{bjorck1996numerical}. \begin{lemma} The vector $ \xx $ is a solution of \cref{eq:least_squares} if and only if there exists a vector $\yy \in \comp^{d}$ such that
+Before doing so, we first restate a simple and well-known result for solutions of the least squares problem \cref{eq:least_squares}; the proof of Lemma \ref{lemma:MINRES_solve_exactly} can be found in, e.g., \cite[Page 7]{bjorck1996numerical}.